-We next evaluate the semi-classical expansion of Dirac fermion in (1+1) dimensions.
+We next derive this result by evaluating the semi-classical expansion of the Dirac fermion in (1+1) dimensions.

 with $\ga^{\mu} = (\sigma^y, i\sigma^x)$ and $D_{\mu} = \p_{\mu} + iA_{\mu}$.
-The chiral operator $\ga_5 $ is $\ga^0\ga^1 = \sigma^z$.
-In the absence of the fermion mass, chiral sectors, or the upper and the lower entries of the spinor $\psi$ decouple.
-As pointed out earlier, a decent amount of effort has been dedicated to the kinetic theory formulation of triangle anomaly in (3+1) dimensions.
-Nevertheless, not all arguments and technique there can be adapted when tackling its (1+1) dimensional counterpart such as the Berry phase term emerging in the hard-density loop expansions.
+The chiral operator $\gamma_5 $ is $\gamma^0\gamma^1 = \sigma^z$.
+In the absence of the fermion mass, the chiral sectors, or the upper and the lower entries of the spinor $\psi$, decouple.
+As pointed out earlier, a significant amount of effort has been dedicated to the kinetic theory formulation of the triangle anomaly in (3+1) dimensions.
+Nevertheless, not all arguments and techniques there can be adapted when tackling its (1+1) dimensional counterpart such as the Berry curvature term emerging in the hard-density loop expansions.
 As such, here we simply perform the most generic semi-classical approximation on each chiral sectors \cite{lifshitz1995physical, mah00, kamenev_2011}.
-To proceed, we rephrase the Lagrangian~\eqref{model} as the sum of two chiral sectors
+To proceed, we rephrase the Lagrangian~\eqref{model} as the sum of two chiral sectors: